Does Mother’s Day give you mixed feelings? I share about my 4 pregnancies and 2 births below because I can relate.

 What’s left is the acute consciousness of the pain that many mamas feel, including those who the world doesn’t realize are mamas because they don’t have a child as evidence.

 Mother’s Day will always have a poignant aspect to it for me, as I think of my 4 children.
-It feels right to honor all of my children each year.
+It feels right to start to honor all of my children much more publicly each year.
 Each has changed me, and made me a better person, even if in much different ways.

 For a number of years, I’ve had two bonus sons in my life.
+Their father and I did not cross the line to a long-term commitment, and I’ve been blessed to be able to continue to send mothering energy their way, and receive their love back.
 Life sure can be poignant, can’t it?
 Although they will never be officially my sons, I appreciate that I’ve been able to give mother energy to 4 living beings.

 What’s Mother’s Day like for you?
 Do you have mixed feelings?
 Do you love the day, and if so, what is your favorite part of it?